High School Dress Code

 As with any dress code, we ask that you strive to follow the spirit of the code.
 With this in mind, the following standards are set out as expectations for students who attend Landmark High School.

 No dress code can address all possible variations and some students will test the limits in an effort to break the spirit of the code.
-With this in mind, the following standards are set out as expectations for students who attend Landmark School.
+With this in mind, the following standards are set out as guidelines for students who attend Landmark School.

-Official Landmark Academic Day Dress Code (7:50 a.m.-3:13 p.m.):
+Official Landmark Academic Day Dress Code:

-• Chino or jean shorts
+• Khaki or jean shorts

-• Any color collared shirt
+• Any color collared shirt (full length, with short or long sleeves)

 • Sweaters